 2. Start extracting audio from video

-3. Edit the audio if you like
+3. Edit the extracted audio if you like

-Then double click to edit the audio in the pop up window.
-Here you can change the Volume, Fade in, Fade out, and Pitch, etc. as you like.
-If you want to delete part of the audio, just put the cursor to the place where you would like the deletion to start and press the “Split” button above the timeline.
-The end of the deletion area is marked similarly – play the audio and select the final point of the area to be excluded from the output audio, and then press the “Split” button again.
+If you find some unnecessary sounds in the extracted audio file, and you want to delete them, just put the cursor to the place where you would like the deletion to start and press the “Split” button to split.
+The end of the deletion area can be marked similarly – play the audio and select the final point of the area to be excluded from the output audio, and then press the “Split” button again.

-4. Save the audio file
+4. Save the edited audio file

-After that, click the “Create” button to export the audio track.
+After that, click the “Export” button to export the extracted audio track.
 Here different options are provided.
-For example, you can save the audio in regular formats such as MP3, MP4, WMV, AVI and so on in the “Device” tab.
+For example, you can save the audio in regular formats such as MP3, MP4, WMV, AVI, and so on in the “Device” tab.